napari/napari/docs/source/events/threading.rst

         average_large_image()

-Responding to feedback from threads
+Responding to Feedback from Threads
 -----------------------------------

 As shown above, the ``worker`` object returned by a function decorated with